 Bryce Canyon Special Use Permit

 The coast of the permit is $100, and can take between two to four weeks to process.
 Admission fees are waived for the two of you and your officiant on your elopement date.
 (Regular admission is $35 per private vehicle)

 Bryce Canyon Ceremony and Portrait Locations

-Wedding ceremonies are permitted at two locations at Sunset point – the main Amphitheater overlook or the Silent City overlook.
-Special use permit requests should be submitted at least two weeks in advance according to the website, but I would suggest applying much sooner.
+Wedding ceremonies are permitted at two locations by Sunset point – the main Amphitheater overlook or the Silent City overlook.

 While the ceremony itself must take place at one of these designated locations, there are tons of spots around the park to explore and use for unique portrait opportunities.
 You can experience some of the most striking views from Sunset and Sunrise points, and wander down amongst the hoodoos on one of the trails that meander through the canyon.
 One of the most popular trails in the park is the Queen’s Garden Trail,.
-It’s an easy 3 mile look that takes you below the rim and into the hoodoos.
+It’s an easy 3 mile loop that takes you below the rim and into the hoodoos.
 There are also some really cool trails that actually start down below the hoodoos and are easier if you aren’t looking for anything too strenuous.

 Best Time of Year to Elope in Bryce Canyon National Park